Division of Quality Assurance Information

 - The fee for a hospice that is a nonprofit organization, that is served entirely by uncompensated volunteers and that charges no fees may be waived by the department upon request.

-Caregiver Background Check Process - A background check is completed on all signatories and interested parties having access to clients.
+Background Check Requirements – A background check is completed on all signatories and interested parties having access to clients.

 Safety in Healthcare